fcunial/String-Kernel/README.md

 ## Iterator and NUMA

 Assume that a compute node has several sockets, each connected to some memory banks, and that the iterator is executed in parallel using a numer of threads equal to the total number of physical cores in the node.
 Since the iterator accesses the BWT index in a non-local way, every core is likely to access memory that is not directly connected to its own socket, regardless of how the BWT index is distributed among the sockets.
-If you are planning to use a number of threads that is at most equal to the number of cores in one socket, and if the memory that is directly connected to a socket suffices to contain the index, it is advisable to pin the process to one specific socket.
+If you are planning to use a number of threads that is at most equal to the number of cores in one socket, and if the memory that is directly connected to a socket suffices to contain the index, it is advised to pin the process to one specific socket.

 Consider a machine with 2 sockets and 12 physical cores per socket, and assume that we run the count-only variant of the one-string iterator with 12 threrads on a real 22GB DNA text (index size in RAM 6.5 GB).
-By pinning the threads and memory to a specific socket, the running time becomes approx. 11% smaller that the time without pinning.
+By pinning the threads and memory to a specific socket, the running time becomes **approx. 11% smaller** that the time without pinning.
 Using 24 threads, however, makes the program faster.

-To show an inventory of the available sockets in the system, type:
+To list the available sockets in the system, type:
 ```
 $ numactl --hardware
 available: 2 nodes (0-1)